vasumahesh1/Flamenco/README.md

 Including basic distance and bending constraints, we managed CPU frame rates upwards of 20 FPS.
 For a cloth model of equal complexity, we observe frame rates upwards of 400 FPS.

 #### Mesh Resolution vs Compute Time

+As noted previously, compute time increases exponentially with increased mesh resolutions (lower is better).

 ![](graphs/compute_time_line.png)